 Truck accidents often cause severe injuries due to the extreme force of the enormous vehicle striking your car.
 You may know immediately that you have sustained those injuries and that you need to seek medical attention as soon as possible, especially if you have clear signs of broken bones, back or neck injuries, or severe lacerations.

-Other times, however, you may think that you walked away from the truck accident with few ill effects.
+Other times, however, you may think you walked away from the truck accident with few ill effects.
 You may assume that you did not suffer severe injuries.
-Sure, you might be sore the next day, but you think you’ll be fine.
+You might be sore the next day, but you think you’ll be fine.

 Unfortunately, in some cases, you may discover that you sustained more serious injuries than you initially thought.
 Many injuries may not show up immediately, especially with adrenaline from the accident masking many of your initial symptoms.
 You may, for example, sustain broken bones that you do not even recognize until the next day.